apkatsikas/navidrome-website/content/en/docs/Usage/extractors.md

 ## Ffmpeg
 Ffmpeg supports .tak, TagLib does not.

-DId not observe much difference between the two data-wise. ffmpeg had codec info?
+DId not observe much difference between the two data-wise. ffmpeg had codec info? doesnt make it to DB tho i dont think...

 parsed about 10 folders: